 Vetinari: Sam Vimes once arrested me for treason...
 And Sam Vimes once arrested a dragon.
 Sam Vimes stopped a war between nations by arresting two high commands.
 He's an arresting fellow, Sam Vimes.
 Sam Vimes killed a werewolf with his bare hands, and carries law with him, like a lamp...
 Watchmen across half the continent will say that Sam Vimes is as straight as an arrow, can't be corrupted, won't be turned, never took a bribe.

-A bit of foreshadowing, when said metaphorical lamp is used by Vimes' inner watchman, his internal spirit of justice that watches his every word, action, and thought for corruption, to drive out a demon of pure dwarfish vengeance older than time itself.
+This includes a bit of foreshadowing, as the metaphorical lamp is used by Vimes' inner watchman, his internal spirit of justice that watches his every word, action, and thought for corruption, to drive out a demon of pure dwarfish vengeance older than time itself for a CMOA that takes place entirely in Vimes' head:

 Made better in the audiobook where The Watchman and Vimes have the same voice.